citp/privacy-policy-historical/e/et/etf/etf.com.md

-> *The following text is extracted and transformed from the etf.com privacy policy that was archived on 2009-12-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091213094003id_/http%3A//etf.com/etf-privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the etf.com privacy policy that was archived on 2010-11-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101105145710id_/http%3A//www.etf.com/etf-privacy-policy) for the most accurate reproduction.*

-# ETF.com - information about ETFs, exchange-traded funds
+# ETF Privacy Policy | Exchange Traded Funds - ETF Information Portal

 ### July 19, 2008, Revision 1.0